RodrigoAguiarS/AplicativodeGorjeta/README.md

-"Aplicativo de Gorjeta, mostrando a funcionalidade do seebar"
+"Aplicativo de Gorjeta, mostrando a funcionalidade do seekbar"